 It would be impossible for sports to entice huge crowds to watch a game without marketing.
 How has sports marketing changed over time?
 Sports marketing is not something new.
 In fact, it has been going on for the past century since sports became a profession.

 Think along the lines of advertisements broadcasted through the radio, newspapers, and later, through television.
 Now, with the advancement of technology, there are many more channels where sports marketing agencies can tap onto.
 This includes the likes of the internet and social media.

-An example would be how football clubs have embraced social media as a powerful tool to market their brand.
-From attracting new fans to promoting upcoming matches and also running campaigns, they’ve taken their marketing online.
+One of the examples of sports marketing would be how football clubs have embraced social media as a powerful tool to market their brand.
+From attracting new fans to promoting upcoming matches and also running campaigns, they’ve taken their marketing online on social media.

 This is essentially what sports marketing is.
-It is more than just fans watching their favorite team play.
+It is more than just fans watching their favorite team, may that be a baseball game, a basketball game, or even in the World Cup.
 It is what happens behind the scenes, what happens before the actual event itself.
 More so, it is about the power of sports to unite people of different backgrounds towards one common interest.
 Sports marketing has been in the market and will be in the market for a very long time.